amitai1997/animal_names/README.md

    - Fetches HTML from Wikipedia's "List of animal names" page
    - Parses the table to extract collateral adjectives and animal names
    - Handles multiple adjectives per cell and footnotes
+   - Uses direct Wikipedia URLs from the HTML rather than generating them

 2. **Downloader Component**
    - Downloads animal images concurrently using a thread pool